-Make sure you water your lawn as per the instructions during germination.
+Make sure you water your lawn as per the instructions during germination and in accordance with the SA Water "Water Wise Measures".
 If the lawn seed dries out, it can die very quickly.
 As the lawn matures, you can reduce the frequency of watering.

 Quick Tip: When you water, use a light spray and try not to wash the seed into piles

 Your lawn should germinate sometime between 2 and 3 weeks (sometimes earlier) depending on the variety and the weather conditions.

 In most cases, you can mow your lawn for the first time at around 4 weeks after sowing.
 Run a small test area first to make sure the mower doesn’t pull out the new lawn.
 Don’t mow heavily at first.
 Just trim the tops of the lawn.